thenodon/gonb/README.md

 - Automatic creation of team folder, folder with same name as team, if teams are created.
 Default folder permission for team is Editor.
 - Team member lifecycle in the same way as for users in organisation
+- Manage permission for user with Grafana Admin (instance admin) rights.
+Default is false.

 # Argument passing
 The only way to pass arguments to gonb is by environment variables.
 Each provider must define their own and